PoclainIoT/interviewassignment/README.md

 # Context

 The IoT team at Poclain exposes an API to access its data.
 The data is stored in a S3 bucket organized by devices.
-In this assignment, you will need to create a function returning the available devices on a given bucket.
+In this assignment, you will need to create a function returning a list of the available devices on a given bucket.

 # Instructions